vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 1. Is it possible for a single entity to rug its users?

-    Yes, because the protocol controls and owns all the funds invested in the yield strategies.
+Yes, the team controls access to lvUSD through period leverage rounds, as well as all system functions.
+There are critical roles controlled by a team-controlled 2-of-3 multisig with no timelock (e.g. upgrade contracts) and by team-controlled EOA accounts without timelock (e.g. Guardian role can globally pause the system, Governor role can change system parameters).

 2. If the team vanishes, can the project continue?

-    No, because there are many mechanisms that are not active yet and the team makes the decision off-chain for many moving parts of the protocol.
+No, the system depends on manual action taken by the team (opening new leverage rounds) and the team makes the decision off-chain for many moving parts of the protocol.

 Economic Factors

 1. Does the project's viability depend on additional incentives?

 The protocol refrains from using CRV rewards based on their communication in the protocol docs as of writing the report.
+Incentives in the form of their native ARCH token is a fundamental component of the system design to incentivize LPs.

 2. If demand falls to 0 tomorrow, can all users be made whole?

 Depends.
-If the underlying assets (3CRV) are stable and pegged, subsequently if the assets associated with the yield-earning strategies are performing as intended, users can be made whole.
+If the underlying assets (3CRV) are stable and pegged, and the underlying yield-earning strategies are performing as intended (OUSD has not lost peg), users can be made whole.
+In ordinary circumstances, reduced demand for lvUSD incentivizes borrowers to repay their debt at a discount.

 Security Factors

 1. Do audits reveal any concerning signs?

-\#Risk Team Recommendation (Don't worry about this section in the first draft, we will discuss together and with the protocol team to determine our final recommendation)
+Several [audits](https://docs.archimedesfi.com/audit-and-code-bounty/audits) have been performed between November 2022 and January 2023 by [Halborn Security](https://www.halborn.com/).
+There was one critical vulnerability found in the Auction system, which has been resolved.
+Several medium to low issues were identified that have not been resolved, but overall audits appear thorough and do not reveal any concerning signs.

+## Risk Team Recommendation

+Archimedes has not made any proposal to receive CRV emissions.
+Before any consideration is made to submit a gauge proposal, the Archimedes team should transfer all access controls to their multi-sig (including Zapper Admin, Guardian, and Governor) and implement a timelock on all critical functions- most importantly to put contract upgrades behind a timelock.
+Archimedes should strive to reduce dependence on team actions by automating leverage rounds and fee/emissions distribution, and introducing token governance.
+The team has informed us that a v2 is planned that will introduce a liquidation mechanism.
+We look forward to such features which serve to improve the resilience of the protocol and offer greater assurances to its users.

 ## Appendix